 You can view the items you have on loan, track Inter-Library Loans requests and find if reserved items are ready for collection.

 A help guide on getting the most out of your library account is available:

 Search by book title, author or keywords and find the location of the items on the Library shelves.

-Reading Lists Online (RLO) allows you to access module reading lists, and provides links to electronic resources from within that list where available.
+Resource Lists Online (RLO) allows you to access module reading lists, and provides links to electronic resources from within that list where available.
 RLO is also accessible via Moodle.

 For further help with RLO, take a look at the quick start guide:

 The Library has a small print reference only collection.
 There are two online reference sources which are accessible via the links below and via Discover@Bolton: